ArtemLuzhin/C-TALE-Normalization/README.md

 # C-TALE-Normalization
-Cade and examples for C-TALE normalization
+Code and examples for C-TALE normalization